 - The dog is running loose and interfering with the experience of other consumers while the handler is alert and oriented.
 A common task for service dogs is alerting other humans when a handler has fainted or fallen.
 They are trained to get them help.
 This is not an example of an out of control dog, but a well trained one.

-The Service Dog team is aggressive, disruptive, and abusing the staff.
+The Service Dog team (dog or handler) is aggressive, disruptive, and abusing the staff.

 Good conduct keeps your public access options open, not being aggressive and pushing businesses into doing things your way.